weifund/weifund/README.md

 ### Front-End
 http://crowdfundrr.github.io/

-** Please note that the project is under heavy development, and that we are planning a Meteor build in the coming days.
-The contracts are outdated, and must be updated for POC9.
+** Please note that the project is under heavy development, and a MeteorJS build is in the works.
+Some of this JS here is outdated and must be updated for POC9.

 ### When Deployed
 - You can start, donate to, discover, refund and track crowdfunding campaigns